aws/eks-anywhere/docs/content/en/docs/clustermgmt/cluster-upgrades/management-components-upgrade.md

   How to upgrade EKS Anywhere management components
 ---

+{{% alert title="Note" color="warning" %}}

->**_NOTE:_** The `eksctl anywhere upgrade management-components` subcommand was added in EKS Anywhere version v0.19.0 for all providers.
-Management component upgrades can only be done through the eksctl CLI, not through the Kubernetes API.
+The `eksctl anywhere upgrade management-components` subcommand was added in EKS Anywhere version `v0.19.0` for all providers.
+Management component upgrades can only be done through the `eksctl` CLI, not through the Kubernetes API.

+{{% /alert %}}

-### What are “management components”?
+### What are management components?

 Management components run on management or standalone clusters and are responsible for managing the lifecycle of workload clusters.
 Management components include but are not limited to: